TBI, Breacher Syndrome & Testosterone Deficiency | TRT Therapy

 The Pituitary Gland

-The pituitary sits beneath the brain and is vulnerable to mechanical impact.
-This disruption prevents the pituitary from sending proper LH/FSH signals to the testes or ovaries, causing primary or secondary hypogonadism.
+The pituitary sits beneath the brain and is vulnerable to mechanical impact and blast waves.
+Disruption prevents proper LH/FSH signaling to the testes or ovaries.

 Post Traumatic Hypogonadism

-This hormone drop after TBI often mimics depression or PTSD, leading to misdiagnosis and the continuation of untreated hormonal dysfunction, which severely impedes recovery.
+This hormone drop after TBI often mimics depression or PTSD, leading to misdiagnosis and the continuation of untreated hormonal dysfunction.

 Fatigue and Low Mood